tim-blackmore/Udacity2-Disaster-response/README.md

 3. Data are exported into an SQlite database called disaster_db.<br>

 ### 4. Modelling
 A random forest classfier (with a multiclassfication wrapper) was chosen to classify the text data.
 The data were split into training and testing sets and then entered a pipeline.
-The pipeline includes a feacture union which includes a number of transformers including tfidf and sentiment transformers.
+The pipeline includes a feature union which includes a number of transformers including tfidf and sentiment transformers.
 The model is trained using GridSearchCV optimised to train on the 'f1_micro' score to lend weight to the smaller classes (due to the large imbalances).
-To further account for this imbalance, I used a class weight set ot balanced in the classifier which should help with the imbalace.
+To further account for this imbalance, I used a class weight set to 'balanced' in the classifier which should help with the imbalace.

 I would have like to have synthesise cases, but I found the area of research a little sparse with suggestions of SMOTE oversampling of text data as incorrect due to its hign dimensionality.